Eyal-Shalev/docopt.js/README.md

 This is the javascript port of [`docopt`](https://github.com/docopt/docopt), the awesome option parser written originally in python.

-Isn't it awesome how `optparse` and `argparse` generate help messages based on your code?!
+Isn't it awesome how `yargs` and `commander` generate help messages based on your code?!

 *Hell no!*  You know what's awesome?
 It's when the option parser *is* generated